Aparri: History

-Aparri was formerly Japanese trading post because of its location at the northern tip of Luzon at the mouth of the Cagayan River.
-It was the main area for trade for Japan on the island of Luzon.
+Aparri was formerly a Japanese trading post because of its location at the northern tip of Luzon at the mouth of the Cagayan River.
+It was the main area for trade between Japan and the island of Luzon.
 Much of the area was once home to the native Ibanag people, who were at the time in alliance with Japan as an early form of an informal protectorate city-state.
 It was formally established under Spanish rule in 1605 after the Spanish Crown seized the Philippines and made it part of the Spanish East Indies.
-The river where Aparri is in was the site of the famed 1582 Cagayan battles, the only major skirmish between Spanish Tercios and Japanese ronin (masterless samurai).
-Since it was on the route of Spanish Galleons during the great tobacco monopoly in the 16th to the 17th centuries, Aparri was therefore made one of the major Spanish ports of the Galleon Trade on May 11, 1680.
+The river running through Aparri was the site of the famed 1582 Cagayan battles, the only major skirmish between Spanish Tercios and accompanying Mexican auxiliaries and Japanese rōnin (masterless samurai) with their Chinese pirate confederates.
+Since it was on the route of Spanish galleons during the great tobacco monopoly in the 16th to the 17th centuries, Aparri was therefore made one of the major Spanish ports of the Galleon Trade on May 11, 1680.
 The original inhabitants of this town were the Ybanags.
 Later, as the Spaniards settled and because of its strategic location, Ilocanos and Chinese people settled in the area.
 In 1771 it was raided by Moro vessels from Jolo.
 Towards the end of the Spanish occupation and in 1901, at the start of the American occupation, attempts were made to make Aparri the provincial capital of Cagayan, all of which were unsuccessful.

-During the Philippine Revolution, Aparri was the site of the landing of soldiers of the Philippine Revolutionary Army led by Daniel Tirona, which marked the beginning of the end of Spanish rule in Cagayan Valley, on 25 August 1898.
+During the Philippine Revolution, Aparri was the site of the landing of soldiers of the Philippine Revolutionary Army led by Daniel Tirona, which marked the beginning of the end of Spanish rule in Cagayan Valley, on August 25, 1898.

-In 11 May 1926 Joaquín Loriga and Eduardo Gallarza landed on his first-ever long way in autogyro from Spain to Manila.
+On May 11, 1926, Joaquín Loriga and Eduardo Gallarza landed on his first-ever long flight in an autogyro from Spain to Manila.
 Before the outbreak of World War II, it became a transshipment point for smuggled goods from China, Taiwan, and other neighboring Southeast Asian nations.
 Aparri was one of the first places occupied by the Japanese in their invasion of the Philippines during the war, landing there on December 10, 1941.
-Donald Blackburn's guerrilla forces and the local troops of the Philippine Commonwealth Army and Philippine Constabulary supported the Sixth United States Army Force B, in the capture of Aparri on 20 June 1945.
+Donald Blackburn's guerrilla forces and the local troops of the Philippine Commonwealth Army and Philippine Constabulary supported the Sixth United States Army Force B in the capture of Aparri on June 20, 1945.

 On February 19, 2023, Vice Mayor Rommel Alameda was shot and killed along with five others in an ambush in Bagabag, Nueva Vizcaya.